 Very often individual investors choose mutual funds based on the historical performance of the fund.
 To many individual investors it seems logical that past great performance would only indicate a tendency for future great performance.
 According to a July 2013 report from S&P, this may not be the case.

 Twice a year S&P Dow Jones Indices releases its Persistence Score Card.
 This reports tracks the consistency of top mutual fund performers over yearly consecutive periods asking the question, does past performance really matter?

-The latest report shows that picking a fund purely based on performance is statistically a loosing game as very few funds can consistently stay on top.
-Out of 703 funds that were top performers as of March, 2011, only 4.69% managed to stay on top over three consecutive 12 month periods.
-Looking longer term only 2.41% of large cap, 4.65% mid cap and 4.65% of small cap funds were able to stay in the top half of their peers over five consecutive years.
+The latest report shows that picking a fund purely based on performance is statistically a losing game as very few funds can consistently stay on top.
+Out of 703 funds that were top performers as of March 2011, only 4.69% managed to stay on top over three consecutive 12-month periods.
+Looking longer term, only 2.41% of large cap, 4.65% mid cap and 4.65% of small cap funds were able to stay in the top half of their peers over five consecutive years.

 - When building a portfolio make sure the portfolio is diversified.
 Very often we see individuals hold three different large cap mutual funds.
 They think they are diversified but really they basically hold the same stocks in three different mutual funds.
 You want to create a mix of bonds, large company, medium company, small company and international stock.
 How you allocate to these categories will depend on your age or your tolerance for volatility within your portfolio.

 - The most important aspect in investing is your financial behavior.
 Don’t try to time the market or make decisions based on how you feel.
 Focus instead on the long-term success of investing over any time period.
 For those still saving, by adding money to your portfolio each month you get the advantage of dollar cost averaging.
 This allows you to buy in the low times making that money work harder for you over your lifetime.

 You can view the S&P report here.